Strycora/pushwith/README.md

 This program was created using ruby 2.6.1 and rails 6.1.1.
 It also uses Materialize CSS 1.0.0 for the styling.
 The database is written in SQLite3 version 1.4 and has a branch with a PostGres database for Heroku hosting.

 ## Launch
 In order to run this program, fork and clone the Github repository, run 'bundle install' and 'rails:webpacker' in the terminal, migrate the databases by running rails db:migrate, create a .env file in the root directory of the app, and create a google oauth client id in the google developer console and add the client key to the .env file as GOOGLE_CLIENT_KEY= and add the secret to the .env as GOOGLE_CLIENT_SECRET=.
-Then the application will be ready to run!
+Then the application will be ready to run by typing in the command 'rails s'!

 ## Features